+15-Unit Breadth Requirement
-Reading and Composition.
-The student must demonstrate reasonable proficiency in English composition by completion of a first-level course (e.g., English R1A) and a second-level course (e.g., Rhetoric R1B) from the group of courses listed in this guide under "Breadth Requirement Course List: Group I (Reading and Composition)."
-The first-level and second-level courses need not be from the same department, but both courses must be taken on a letter-graded basis.

-Students who plan to take English at another institution during a summer term or before readmission to Berkeley should check with the College of Chemistry Undergraduate Advising Office for verification of course acceptance.
-After admission to Berkeley, credit for English at another institution will not be granted if the Entry-Level Writing requirement has not yet been satisfied.

-115-Unit Breadth Requirement.
-Courses satisfying this requirement must total 15 or more units.
-The courses taken to satisfy the Reading and Composition requirement (above) are included in these 15 units.
-In addition, two or more courses in the humanities and/or social sciences must be taken.
-The humanities and/or social science courses may not all be in the same department.
-Refer to the "Breadth Requirement Course List" in the "General Information" section of this publication.
+- Reading and Composition.
+The student must demonstrate reasonable proficiency in English composition by satisfactory completion of a first-level course (e.g., English R1A) and a second-level course (e.g., Rhetoric R1B) from the group of courses listed in this guide under the "College of Chemistry Breadth Requirement Course List: Group I (Reading and Composition)."
+The firstlevel and second-level courses need not be from the same department, but both courses must be taken on a letter-graded basis.
+The first-level course must be completed by the end of freshman year, and the second-level course must be completed by the end of sophomore year.
+Students who plan to take English at another institution during a summer term or before readmission to Berkelev should check with the College of Chemistry Undergraduate Advising Office for verification of course acceptance.
+After admission to Berkeley, credit for English at another institution will not be granted if the Entry-Level Writing requirement has not yet been satisfied. - 1Additional Breadth.
+Two or more courses in the humanities and/or social sciences must be taken.
+These courses may not all be from the same department.
+Refer to the "College of Chemistry Breadth Requirement Course List: Group II (Humanities and Social Sciences)" in the "General Information" section of this publication.
+Students may continue fulfilling the 15-unit Breadth requirement in the junior or senior year.
+Note: Courses that satisfy the UC requirements of American History and Institutions or the Berkeley campus requirement of American Cultures also count toward the 15-unit Breadth requirement.

-1Foreign Language Requirement.
-Students must complete the requirement with one foreign language, in one of the following ways: (1) By completing in high school the third year of one foreign language with minimum grades of C-.

-- (2) By completing at Berkeley the second semester of a sequence of courses in one foreign language, or the equivalent at another institution.
+- 1Foreign Language Requirement.
+Students must complete the requirement with one foreign language, in one of the following ways: - (1) By completing in high school the third year of one foreign language with minimum grades of C-. - (2) By completing at Berkeley the second semester of a sequence of courses in one foreign language, or the equivalent at another institution.
 Only foreign language courses that include reading and composition as well as conversation are accepted in satisfaction of this requirement. - (3) By demonstrating equivalent knowledge of a foreign language through examination, including a College Entrance Examination Board (CEEB) Advanced Placement Examination with a score of 3 or higher (if taken before admission to college), an SAT II: Subject Test with a score of 590 or higher, or a proficiency examination offered by some departments at Berkeley or at another campus of the University of California.